EduSampaio/OctoFishProject/README.md

 ## Usage

-In order to use the stereocalibraion script (command line interface) navigate to the containing folder and execute
+In order to use the stereo calibration script (command line interface) navigate to the containing folder and execute
 ```